Massachusetts Route 24: Efforts to upgrade to Interstate standards

 There have been calls over the years for Route 24 to be upgraded to an interstate highway.
 In 1997, a study was initiated by the Massachusetts Highway Department (MHD) and the SRPEDD on what improvements were necessary in order to convert the route to an Interstate highway.
 The project would require major upgrades to 11 interchanges and minor work on 6 others, and the plan was halted due to high costs.
-In April 2007 the Old Colony Regional Planning Council included this proposal in its 25-year regional transportation plan draft.
+In April 2007, the Old Colony Regional Planning Council included this proposal in its 25-year regional transportation plan draft.
 The Southeastern Regional Planning and Economic Development District (SRPEDD) endorsed a similar proposal the month before which if built, according to a MassHighway official, would have been signed as an extension of I-93.
 The portion south of I-195 would have remained MA-24 and then RI-24.
 This proposal too was eventually tabled due to high costs, especially those projected for reconstruction of part of the highway south of Interstate 495.
 Here were the early cost estimates for the Interstate upgrade project: Phase I: Randolph I-93 Interchange Reconstruction ($30 million), Phase II: Randolph to Stoughton ($56 million), Phase III: Canton to Bridgewater ($224 million), Phase IV: Bridgewater to I-495 ($175 million), Phase V: I-495 to US 44 ($35 million), and Phase VI: US 44 to Fall River ($357 million).
 The total cost was expected to be $877 million.
 There are currently no proposals in the MassDOT highway listings to upgrade MA 24 to an interstate.
 The only projects that may relate to this happening in the future are reconstruction of three bridges starting in 2015, which include the one for US 44 in Raynham.

 Exit list

 All interchanges were to be renumbered to mileage-based numbers under a project scheduled to start in 2016.
-However, this project was indefinitely postponed by MassDOT until on November 18, 2019 the MassDot confirmed that beginning in late summer 2020 the exit renumbering project will begin.
+However, this project was indefinitely postponed by MassDOT until November 18, 2019, when MassDOT confirmed that beginning in late summer 2020 the exit renumbering project will begin.
 Renumbering the exits along this highway started on January 6, 2021, and it was completed on January 19.